Understanding the challenges of cloud computing and virtualisation to build a sovereign IT infrastructure | Linagora

 Challenges to anticipate in a virtualization strategy

-The added layers of abstraction can introduce operational complexity; if not mastered, this may slow teams and increase error risk.
-Investing in skill development, comprehensive documentation, and automation tools is essential to maintain service quality.
+The layering of abstraction levels can introduce operational complexity which, if not managed effectively, can slow teams down and increase the risk of errors.
+It is essential to invest in skills development, documentation and automation tools to maintain service quality.

 Governance and security